lwilder/microscope-slide-holder/README.md

 microscope-slide-holder
 =======================

-A parametric slide holder for microscope slides with a handle.
+A parametric holder for microscope slides with a handle.